 Rural Hospital COVID-19 in Healthcare Relief Grant Program

-In 2021, the Texas Legislature enacted Senate Bill 8, 87th Legislature, 3rd Called Session and appropriated funds to HHSC for grants to support Texas healthcare providers affected by the COVID-19 pandemic.
-The legislation identified $75 million in federal American Rescue Plan Act funding to rural hospitals for grants to support health care providers during the COVID-19 pandemic in 2022.
-The funding was distributed in two Tiers under the Rural Hospital COVID-19 In Healthcare Relief Grant program (RH-CHRG).
-The Tier 1 funds totaled $38 million and was released as direct grant awards and Tier 2 funds, totaled $37 million was released through competitive grants.
-The grant reporting requirements include documentation to HHSC to describe what types of costs were paid for with the funds.
+In 2021, the Texas Legislature enacted Senate Bill 8, 87th Legislature, 3rd Called Session, and appropriated funds to HHSC for grants to support Texas health care providers affected by the COVID-19 pandemic.
+The legislation allocated $75 million in grants through the federal American Rescue Plan Act to support rural hospitals during the COVID-19 pandemic in 2022.
+The funding was distributed in two tiers under the Rural Hospital COVID-19 In Healthcare Relief Grant program (RH-CHRG).
+Tier 1 funds totaled $38 million and were released as direct grant awards.
+Tier 2 funds totaled $37 million and were released through competitive grants.
+The grants require HHSC receive documentation on which hospital costs were paid through the funds.

 - Announcements about the RH-CHRG program

 - RH-CHRG Program Grant Application information

 - Email the HHSC Provider Finance Department for more information.